How to Pack a Weight Loss Surgery Friendly Lunch

 Some ideas to get you started include:

 - Rice Salad: Combine prepared rice or a rice blend such as Sunrice Rice and Lentils or Rice and Quinoa, finely diced capsicum and celery, dried cranberries and mixed seeds (including sunflower and pumpkin).
 Dress with soy, fresh ginger, lemon and a little oil and top with a grilled chicken tenderloin.
+Our Black Rice Salad is a great recipe to get you started.

 - Meatballs: Prepare lean mince, chicken or turkey meatballs and bake in the oven.
 These can be frozen then taken for lunch with a freshly prepared salad.
+Our Thai Inspired Chicken Meatballs, Cheeseburger Meatballs and Bocconcini Filled Mediterranean Meatballs will provide you with some recipe inspiration.

 - Crustless Quiche: Grate zucchini and carrot, dice capsicum, tomato and mushroom and place in baking dish.
 Pour in a tub of cottage cheese, half a cup of grated cheese and a mixture of 6 eggs with one quarter of a cup of low fat milk.
 Bake for 30 – 40 minutes until golden.
+Our Zucchini Slice is another handy option.

 Leftovers can make great lunches, when serving up your dinner get into the routine of dishing up an extra serve into a container ready for the next day – just watch your portion.